eavesa2796/HTML_Assignment_KC/README.md

 This assignment evaluates my understanding of HTML concepts covered in Module 4.
 It focuses on creating a fully functional HTML page using essential elements like forms, tables, navigation bars, and images.

 ## Tasks
-The assignment is divided into the following parts, each designed to help you practice key HTML skills:
+The assignment is divided into the following parts, each designed to help me practice key HTML skills:

 ### Part 1: Form Creation
 - Create a basic contact form with fields for Name, Email, and Message, along with a Submit button.